-～てある is quite different from ～ている, but it is often confused with it.
-With て, ある and いる function as supplementary verbs.
-In Japanese a supplementary verb is a verb that loses some or all of its literal meaning(s) to serve a specific grammatical purpose.
+～てある is quite different from ～ている, but it is still often confused with it.
+Just as was the case with いる, ある functions as a supplementary verb when paired with the particle て.
+As a recap, remember that in Japanese, a supplementary verb is a verb that loses some or all of its literal meaning(s) to serve a specific grammatical purpose.

 |Class||Example Verb||+ ～てある||Class||Example Verb||+ ～てある|